febrianrachmadi/lots-iam-gpu/README.md

 ## Authors

-* febrianrachmadi - Main Author of the LOTS-IAM-GPU.
+* Febrian Rachmadi - Main Author of the LOTS-IAM-GPU.

 ## License